Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Evaluation

+Furthermore, we visualise the hyper-graph inferred by Hyper-GCN on selected actions in Figure~\ref{hyper-graph-visualise}.
+The hyper-graph construction focuses on the joints that are most relevant to the corresponding action category.
+For “Kicking something” as part (d), the left leg joints and the right hand joints are modelled as a hyper-edge.
+Because in this action, the person's right hand is previously extended forward, and the left leg swings relatively to the right hand.
+Similarly, in the action "Stand up" as shown in part (b), the hand and foot joints serve as fixed joints, while the remaining body joints move relative to them.
+In addition, "Taking a selfie" and "Drinking water" both focus on the main joints of movement with the above view as Figure~\ref{hyper-graph-visualise} (a), (c).

-\textbf{Virtual Connections:} We conduct the ablation study to analyse the hyper joints with the Divergence Loss.
+\textbf{Virtual Connections:} We conduct the ablation study to analyse the hyper joints and the Divergence Loss.
 The results are listed in Table~\ref{virtual_comparison}.
 By comparison, the performance is not monotonically increasing with the number of hyper joints.
-The case of introducing only 3 hyper joints achieves the best performance.
-As our hyper joints are learned from a large amount of data, too many hyper joints can introduce redundant and ambiguous clues, weakening the model capacity.
-Besides, the involvement of hyper joints delivers consistent improvement, while introducing only a marginal increase in terms of model size and complexity.
+The case of introducing only $3$ hyper joints achieves the best performance.
+As our hyper joints are learned from a large amount of data, involving a large number of hyper joints can introduce redundant and ambiguous clues, degrading the performance.

-In addition, we visualised the cosine matrices in certain layers of Hyper-GCN, as shown in Figure~\ref{matrix}.
-Clearly, in the absence of the Divergence Loss, the homogenisation of the learned hyper-joints in several layers is severe.
-This can limit the ability of hyper-joints to represent the generalised features of human actions.
+In addition, we visualise the cosine matrices of Hyper-GCN, as shown in Figure~\ref{matrix}.
+Clearly, in the absence of the Divergence Loss, the homogenisation of the learned hyper-joints is severe.
+This impedes the ability of hyper-joints to represent the generalised features of human actions.
 The observation further validates the effectiveness of the Divergence Loss for hyper-joint optimisation, supporting our viewpoint that generalised features with a certain degree of differentiation are needed to participate in hyper-graph convolution.

-\textbf{Architecture of Backbone:} We validate the effectiveness of performing dense connections in the backbone.
-The experimental results are collected in Table~\ref{model}.
-The dense connections in the experiments are only added within each stage.
-It is observed that dense connections in shallow layers do not improve the performance as much as in deep layers.
-As the layers go deeper, the number of channels gradually increases and the variance of information extracted from each layer becomes steeper.
-This suggests that the deeper stages require dense connections to modulate the variance between features.
-For example, the performance introducing dense connections at stage 1 and stage 2 is close to adding the dense connection only at stage 3.